William Emmanuel Abraham: Biography

 Abraham was educated at the Government Boys' School and Adisadel Secondary School in Cape Coast, Ghana.
 He obtained a BA from the University of Ghana, graduating with first-class honours in philosophy in 1957.
 Travelling to England to study at Oxford University, he received a B.Phil. and was the first African to be elected a Fellow of All Souls College.
 In 1960, he was nominated to be a Governor of the School of Oriental and African Studies, London University.

+While at All Souls, Abraham recalled facing overt racism from some senior fellows, including one who told him at a formal dinner that he "did not like black people", and a warden who accepted his election only grudgingly.
+Abraham later reflected that strict rules and procedures within the college could sometimes protect students from the arbitrary effects of such prejudice.

+In the early 1960s, at the invitation of President Kwame Nkrumah, Abraham left Oxford to return to Ghana and help build the new nation's universities; he joined the Department of Philosophy at the University of Ghana, became head of the department, and served in what later commentators have described as an informal role as Nkrumah's "court philosopher" in his Pan-Africanist inner circle.
+Abraham has likened this advisory role to that of Leibniz tutoring the House of Brunswick, noting that Nkrumah would sometimes call him in the middle of the night for advice and consult him "whenever he was in a corner", even though the two men were not personal friends.
+During this period he published his book The Mind of Africa, a philosophical work arguing for Pan-Africanism and articulating a defence of African unity, and became a prominent public intellectual in Nkrumah's Ghana through his writings and speeches on ideology, political education and the press.

-On his return to Ghana in 1962, he joined the Department of Philosophy at the University of Ghana, and published his book The Mind of Africa, a philosophical work arguing for Pan-Africanism.
-He was elected vice-president of the Ghana Academy of Arts and Sciences in 1963, in that capacity visiting scientific facilities in the Soviet Union in a seven-week tour in the summer of 1963.
-He became a close associate of Kwame Nkrumah, collaborating on Nkrumah's work Consciencism, published in 1964.
-Abraham replaced Conor Cruise O'Brien as Vice-Chancellor of the University of Ghana in September 1965.
+He was elected vice-president of the Ghana Academy of Arts and Sciences in 1963, in that capacity visiting scientific facilities in the Soviet Union on a seven-week tour in the summer of 1963.
+He became a close associate of Nkrumah, collaborating on Nkrumah's work Consciencism: Philosophy and Ideology for Decolonisation, published in 1964, and replacing Conor Cruise O'Brien as Vice-Chancellor of the University of Ghana in September 1965.
 He also chaired a commission that reported in 1964 on "alleged irregularities and malpractices in connection with the issue of import licences", and was a non-resident lecturer in African Studies at the Kwame Nkrumah Ideological Institute from 1963 until its closure in 1966.